Patriots owner Robert Kraft charged in sex sting operation

-New England Patriots owner Robert Kraft has been charged in Florida in a sex sting operation along others, reports CBS Miami.
+New England Patriots owner Robert Kraft, 77, has been charged in Florida in a sex sting operation along with several others.

-Jupiter police tell CBS News the team owner is charged with two counts of solicitation of a prostitute.
+The team owner is charged with two counts of solicitation of a prostitute, Jupiter police said at a Friday morning press conference.

-The charges stem from an investigation into a day spay in Jupiter.
+The charges stem from an investigation into a day spa in Jupiter.
 Two women were arrested there earlier this week, according to police.

 CBS Miami had earlier reported Kraft was arrested, but officials in Palm Beach County say the NFL team owner will receive a notice in the mail if he lives in the county.
 Otherwise a warrant will be issued for his arrest.